Last modified: 2004-12-22 by

 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

 In 1591, Lipsius came back to his homeland and Catholicism and supported the Counter-Reformation.
 Lipsius' decision caused a huge international sensation.
-During that third period of his career, Lipsius worked on Seneca's Stoicism.
-He reached the top of his career in Leuven, where he was the eminence grise of Archdukes Albert and Isobel until his death in 1606.
-In his last writings, Lipsius, combining erudition and eloquence, developed the so-called "terse style" and the theory of imitatio adulta.
+During that third period of his career, Lipsius worked on Seneca's stoicism.
+He reached the top of his career in Leuven, where he was the eminence grise of Albert and Isabel's rule until his death in 1606.
+In his last writings, Lipsius associated erudition and eloquence and developed the so-called terse style and the theory of imitatio adulta.
 This theory was coined by J.B.
 Giraldi in 1543 but Lipsius systematized it in his Epistolica Institutio (1591).
-The imitatio adulta corresponds to the model that an experienced humanist must find in Seneca or Tacitus, instead of reproducing Cicero's school exercises.
+The imitatio adulta corresponds to the model that an experienced humanist must find in Seneca or Tacitus instead of reproducing Cicero's school exercises.
 It requires variety and density, and was the basis of the European mannerism (illustrated for instance by Tintoreto, Arcimboldo, El Greco, Jan Metsys etc.) and a very important means of propagating the Counter-Reformation.
 The imitatio adulta also includes a notion of "progress in literature", as applied by the French Jesuit predicators, who fed the antique models with contemporary poets such as Ronsard.

 Lipsius was nicknamed Lumen seculi sui (His century's light) and was called by the French humanist Montaigne le plus scavant homme qui nous reste (Today's most learned man).